nextstrain/nextstrain.org/static-site/content/coronavirus/03-phylogenetic-trees.md

   <img alt="cartoon of phylogenetic tree and corresponding alignment, with samples labelled A-E" width="500" src="https://data.nextstrain.org/toy_alignment_tree.png"/>
 </div>

-At the moment, the novel coronavirus (nCoV) phylogeny may not look much like a 'tree'.
+At the moment, the novel coronavirus (COVID-19) phylogeny may not look much like a 'tree'.
 Many of the sequences are identical – they sit together on vertical lines like A and B (some are on the left-most part of the tree).
 Others have unique or shared mutations and so sit on lines, or 'branches', going to the right.
 You can see how many mutations a branch has by hovering your mouse over it.